markNZed/processism-react-three/storyboard.md

 In this view, identity is not a fixed essence but a process — one that is continually shaped and reshaped by the relationships and interactions within a system.
 This understanding of identity as fluid and emergent opens up new possibilities for how we understand and engage with complex systems, whether in biology, society, or our own sense of self.

-The risks of treating a comlpex system as a simple system become apparent.
-We know that our modelsof complex systems are themeselves simepl, so we know our actions will have unforseen consequences.
-Therefore large actions based on simple models risk large unpredicatable consequences.
+The risks of treating a complex system as a simple system become apparent.
+We know that our modelsof complex systems are themeselves simepl, so we know our actions will have unforeseen consequences.
+Therefore large actions based on simple models risk large unpredictable consequences.
 We would be wise to act in such as way that sees undesirable consequences before they become dominant.

 ## 8.7.
 Scene: Hierarchical Impredicativity
 ### 8.7.1.
 Objective